Engee documentation

 The settings window consists of three tabs:

-To switch between the settings tabs, click on their titles or hover over the status bar:
+To switch between the settings tabs, click on their titles or hover over the status bar.:

-settings windows icons
+settings windows icons en

-settings params 1
+settings params 1 en

 Block Parameters

-settings params 2
+settings params 2 en

-settings params 3
+settings params 3 en

-settings first
+settings first en

-Thus, the tab consists of the following fields:
+So, the tab consists of the following fields:

-• Start - initial simulation time (by default 0.0).
+• Start — the initial simulation time (default is 0.0).

-• End - final simulation time (by default 10).
+• End — the end simulation time (default is 10).

 Fixed step Variable step

-settings first 1 1
+settings first 1 1 en

-• Fixed-step size - integration step value (by default 0.01).
+• Fixed-step size — the value of the integration step (default is 0.01).

-settings first 1
+settings first 1 en

-• Interval - the interval at which dense output occurs (by default 1e-2).
+• Interval — the interval at which dense output occurs (by default, 1e-2).

 Tab "Code generation»

-settings second
+settings second en

 Tab "Debugging»

-debug article 1
+debug article 1 en

-datatypes function engee
+datatypes function engee en

-Mapping examples with different signals
+Display examples with different signals

-• Scalar signal is a single data value that has no direction and is the simplest type of signal:
+• Scalar signal is a single data value that has no direction and is the simplest type of signal.:

 example dimension scalar